It’s amazing how many Hispanic business owners don’t evaluate “how they are doing”

-As a Co-Founder of Latinas of Legacy, one thing we try to help Latinas focus on is how are they leaving a mark on the world.
+It’s important for Latinas focus on is how are they leaving a mark on the world.
 What legacy are they leaving behind?

 Even when you aren’t intentional about it, you are leaving one.
 It should be a good one.
 I believe this is a question, business leaders should also consider.
 Focusing on turning a profit and actually working hard to succeed in your business is important but it’s not the only thing and it is definitely not what will add value to your life.

-As a business you must remember that a healthy profit means that a community supports and appreciates the products and services you offer.
+As a Hispanic business owner you must remember that a healthy profit means that a community supports and appreciates the products and services you offer.
 If you want to maintain that or grow it beyond your imagination, then legacy planning should be on your to-do list.

 As a business leader, you knew what you wanted to do, what you needed to get to get your business off the ground.
 But now what?
 Most don’t consider how it will all end?

 Whether you started your business or someone gave you the position to lead it to the next level, legacy should be on your list of priorities.
 Sometimes all a company needs to build not only brand awareness but customer loyalty is caring.
 The good news is that won’t come out of your marketing budget yet it will have long term return on investment.
-Here’s my take on how you can get started on thinking about your business legacy:
+Here’s my take on how you can get started on thinking about your Hispanic business legacy:

 You Dreamed Up The Beginning, Now Dream Up The End